 7. Choose Your Venue Carefully

 Renting out a banquet hall or part of a fancy hotel can get expensive.
 But that doesn’t mean you can’t create a unique wedding ceremony and reception.
-Instead, consider places like community centers, someone’s backyard (assuming it’s big enough) or a park if local law allows it.
+Instead, consider a community center, a beautiful back yard (assuming it’s big enough), or a park if local law allows it.

 8. Omit Bridesmaid or Groomsmen Gifts

 Just because it’s tradition doesn’t mean you have to do it for your wedding.
 Sure, buying gifts for your bridesmaids or groomsmen is considered customary, you don’t have to.
 Besides, you may end up getting something they don’t like or use.
 Instead, consider a thank you card or offering to do something nice for them after the wedding.

 There’s no need to hire a wedding planner if you’re a super organized person.
 As long as you have a to-do list and make sure you have all your tasks prioritized and with due dates, you should be fine.
 If you feel overwhelmed, you can always ask family members.

 Most wedding decor is used once and sits in someone’s home or donated to places like Goodwill.
 In this case, why not buy used decor?
 You’ll be fairly certain that these items are in excellent condition and your guests will be none the wiser.

 Do you live near a flower market, or a really well-stocked WalMart?
 Consider making the flower arrangements yourself for the reception and even the bridal bouquet.